Bootstrapping transport in the Drude-Kadanoff-Martin model: Spectral weight in the Drude-Kadanoff-Martin model

+We will use the DKM form (\ref{eq:kad}) in the bounds (\ref{eq:b1}) and (\ref{eq:bf}).
+The resulting spectral weight integrals, appearing on the left hand side of the bounds in \S\ref{sec:bounds}, are given in the methods section \ref{sec:methods}.
+In the methods we furthermore obtain a useful analytic bound on these integrals.
 The DKM spectral weight (\ref{eq:kad}) defines a classical effective field theory.
 Fluctuation (loop) effects in diffusive theories have been studied in recent papers \cite{Chen-Lin:2018kfl, Delacretaz:2020nit, Michailidis:2023mkd, Delacretaz:2023pxm}.
 See also \cite{PhysRevB.73.035113}.
 The fluctuations introduce non-analytic frequency dependence and can become important at low frequencies in low dimensions.
 Our bounds do not make any assumptions about analyticity of the Green's function at low frequencies.
 We will be working away from the lowest frequencies and will therefore assume that fluctuation effects are numerically small and can be neglected.